Tinram/Go-Notes/README.md

 ## Mutexes

-+ make sure both mutex, and guarded vars, are not exported
++ make sure both mutex, and guarded variables, are not exported

 `RLock()` &ndash; readers / shared